rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

 One hundred days before your migration date, you will receive notification via a ticket in the Rackspace customer portal that includes the specific date and time that your solution will be moved.
-All migrations have been scheduled to occur on either a Friday or Saturday night, starting at 23:00 and running through to 07:00 the following morning.
+All migrations have been scheduled to occur on either a Friday or Saturday night, starting at 23:00 EST and running through to 07:00 EST on the following morning.

 #### My solution is sensitive to the way it is handled during a shut down.
 Can you help?